 Many high paying trucking jobs are offered to Owner Operators.
 These jobs allow you to work independently, set your own schedule and own your truck and equipment.
 In some cases, you may have to set up your own contracts, and you are accountable for running the business as well as driving your truck, but it can be very rewarding and lucrative work.

-Additional Advantages of High-Paying Driving Jobs
+Additional Advantages of Top Paying Driving Jobs

 For example, if you're always working over the road jobs, you don't have to worry as much about common expenses that a more grounded lifestyle would entail, like utilities and personal transportation.
 If you are willing to move hazardous materials, you will acquire experience that may be favored for other jobs.
-As an owner operator you may be able to be more selective about your loads and only take jobs you really want.
+As an owner-operator, you may be able to be more selective about your loads and only take jobs you really want.

-Some legwork is required, but if you're willing to do the research and get your endorsements, you too can have access to the highest paying trucking jobs.
+Some legwork is required, but if you're willing to do the research and get your CDL endorsements, you too can have access to the highest paying trucking jobs.

-Find High Paying CDL Jobs
+How to Find the Highest Paying CDL Jobs